MoustafaMeshry/neural_rerendering_in_the_wild/README.md

 # Neural Rerendering in the Wild
-Implementation for the Neural Rerendering in the Wild paper

 We will provide our Tensorflow implementation and pretrained models for our paper very soon.